ramirovictor/JavaSE-Orientacao-Objetos/README.md

 ![unnamed](https://user-images.githubusercontent.com/37045332/125005990-75d85d80-e033-11eb-81e7-7835a9703b76.png)

-## Projeto Java SE -Orientação a Objetos
+## Java SE Project - Object Orientation
-### Projeto didático no Instituto Federal de Goiás
+### Didactic project used in Federal Institute of Goiás
-#### Construir uma aplicação que ao ser executada gere uma página html no conssole utiliznado todos os conceitos de Orientação Objetos aprendidos no curso.
-(Herança, Polimorfismo, Interface, Construtores, toString, Sobrecarga, Sobrescrita, Excpetions, Classe abstrata, Anotações, ... )
+#### Build an application that, when executed, generates an html page in the console using all the Object Orientation concepts learned in the course.
+(Inheritance, Polymorphism, Interface, Constructors, toString, Overload, Overwrite, Exceptions, Abstract class, Annotations, ... )
-> Status: Concluído
+> Status: Done
-> Nota: 10 máx
+> Grade: 10 max

-## Tecnologias e Ferramentas
+## Technologies and Tools
 <table>
   <tr>
     <td>Java</td>